 The profile block contains 30 ECTS credits of courses in mathematics on the advanced level.
 These courses are chosen freely.
 It is here that the student specializes and prepares for the master thesis.

 Courses may be chosen outside mathematics courses outside the program, e.g. in mathematical physics, mathematical statistics, optimization theory or theoretical computer science.
 Please consult the director(s) of the program.

 3. Broadening Block

 This block consists of free courses corresponding to 15 ECTS credits, and the following two mandatory courses:

 - AK2040 Theory and Methodology of Science with Applications,

-7.5 credits, (or the corresponding course at Stockholm University).
+7.5 credits, (or some equivalence at Stockholm University).

 - MM7020 Mathematical Communication, 7.5 credits.